ispeters/async_scope/asyncscope.md

 [3]{.pnum} For a subexpression `snd`, let `Sndr` be `decltype((snd))` and let `sender<Sndr>` be true;
-`async_scope_token<Token>` is modeled only if, for an object, `token`, of type `Token`, the expression `token.wrap(snd)` is a valid expression and returns an object that satisfies `sender`, and does not add new completion signatures.
+`async_scope_token<Token>` is modeled only if, for an object, `token`, of type `Token`, the expression `token.wrap(snd)` is a valid expression and returns an object that satisfies `sender`, and does not add or remove completion signatures to those advertised by `snd`.

 :::